cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 1. Copy the RPM file to your target host.
 1. From the terminal of your target host, run: ```sudo yum install <RPM file path>``` For example: ```sudo yum install /home/centos/cloudify-manager-install-4.3ga.x86_64.rpm```
-1. Ensure that your user can read, and write into, the manager's settings file (`/etc/cloudify/config.yaml`).
-By default, this file is readable and writable for all members of the group "`wheel`".
-To add yourself to this group:
+1. Make sure that your user has read and write privileges on the manager's settings file (`/etc/cloudify/config.yaml`).
+By default, the "`wheel`" system user-group has read and write privileges on this file.
+To add your user to this group, run:

    ```bash
    sudo usermod -a -G wheel $(whoami)
    ```

-   And then log out and back in again for your permissions to refresh.
+   You must logout and then login to use these privileges.
-1. Ensure that your effective `umask` is set to `0002`.
+1. Make sure that your effective `umask` is set to `0002`.
 If it is not, then set it:

    ```bash
    umask 0002